meet59patel/schooler/Contributing.md

 4. <b>Include screenshots and animated GIFs which show you following the described steps and clearly demonstrate the problem - </b>

-- Adding a visual of hte bugs helps pinpoint he issues being faced.
+- Adding a visual of the bugs helps pinpoint the issues being faced.

 Template :